Academic Catalog

 (2 credits) (Discretion of Department)

-Methods of Teaching Language Arts (2) (D) This course is designed to prepare students to teach language arts at the secondary level.
+This course is only for English and Secondary Education double majors.
+It is designed to prepare students to teach language arts at the secondary level.
 Focus is on teaching literature and grammar and is extended to include methods of teaching speech communication, theater arts, and journalism.
 In addition, the students identify suitable teaching materials, and prepare tests for units in literature, composition, speech, and journalism based on their knowledge of adolescents as language users.

 ENGL-4500 Modern Catholic Fiction